US Fulbright Logo

 Housing Arrangements

-JACEE will provide to new grantees a housing directory of recommendations from past grantees.
-Upon arrival in Amman, the Commission will book rooms for the grantees for two to three nights at a hotel close to the Commission.
-The costs for the hotel stay will be covered by the grantee's settling-in allowance, which will be wire-transferred to the grantee in advance.
+JACEE will provide new grantees with a housing directory of recommendations from past grantees.
+Upon arrival in Jordan, the Commission will book rooms for the grantees for four nights at a hotel until they secure their apartments.
+During the in-country orientation, the Commission arranges housing tours for grantees.

 Fulbright Program Management Contact